wittfabian/djangae/docs/installation.md

 **If you just want to get started on a fresh Django project, take a look at [djangae-scaffold](https://github.com/potatolondon/djangae-scaffold)**

+Alternatively, you can also follow this guide:

-Create a Django project, add app.yaml to the root.
+1. Create a Django project, add app.yaml to the root.
 Make sure Django 1.6+ is in your project and importable

-Install Djangae into your project, make sure it's importable (you'll likely need to manipulate the path in manage.py and wsgi.py)
+2. Install Djangae into your project, make sure it's importable (you'll likely need to manipulate the path in manage.py and wsgi.py)

-Add djangae to `INSTALLED_APPS`.
+3. Add djangae to `INSTALLED_APPS`.

-At the top of your `settings.py`, insert the following line to setup some default settings:
+4. At the top of your `settings.py`, insert the following line to setup some default settings:

 ```python
 from djangae.settings_base import *`